-Another major highlight which makes Kuari Pass Trek a wonder that it is, is the ethereal setting of the campsites.
-Contrary to the popular belief that trekking is all about ascending and descending rush, Kuari Pass trek compels you to pause.
+Another major highlight that makes Kuari Pass Trek a wonder is the ethereal setting of the campsites.
+Contrary to the popular belief that trekking is all about ascending and descending rush, the Kuari Pass trek compels you to pause.
 It offers you the campsite that makes you want to stay and adore the blessings of nature.
 Whether it be the Khulla campsite with Mt.
 Dronagiri forming the backdrop or the campsite at Chitrakantha amidst the mighty forests, everything about the campsites at Kuari Pass Trek is awe-inspiring.

-The trek starts at an altitude of 6,900 feet from Dhak which further reaches up to a maximum altitude of 12,763 feet above sea Level which is encountered at the pass.
+The trek starts at an altitude of 6,900 feet from Dhak which further reaches up to a maximum altitude of 12,763 feet above sea level which is encountered at the pass.
 The temperature variations and the weather conditions are also fierce which demands before-hand preparations.
-The average trek duration experienced everyday forms an average of 4-5 hours except on the day involving the crossing of the pass when it takes an average of 8 hours.
-This short span of the trek is another factor which makes it favourable for beginners.
+The average trek duration experienced every day forms an average of 4-5 hours except on the day involving the crossing of the pass when it takes an average of 8 hours.
+This short span of the trek is another factor that makes it favorable for beginners.

 What is the distance of the Kuari pass trek?

 The airport that’s accessible in Dehradun is Jolly Grant Airport.
 It is located at a distance of 43 km from Haridwar.
 The airport is at a distance of 204 km from Nandprayag and 265 km from Joshimath.
-There are flights operational from Delhi to Dehradun on a daily basis which makes the journey very flexible.
-If opting for flight, try reaching one day prior.
+There are flights operational from Delhi to Dehradun daily which makes the journey very flexible.
+If opting for a flight, try reaching one day prior.